fonoster/routr/mods/connect/CONNECT.md

 <td>

 - Call any AOR w/ the same Domain
-- Assert identity over a Number for calls to the PSTN
+- Assert identity over a number for calls to the PSTN
 - Connect to a backend service

 </td>